 Site Plan vs. Floor Plan: What’s the Difference?

-A site plan shows the outside — the entire property, where the building sits, and how far it is from the property lines.
+A site plan shows the outside of the entire property, where the building sits, and how far it is from the property lines.

 Your Florida permit might require both.
 The floor plan shows the building department what you’re building.
 The site plan shows them where you’re building it.

-For most residential permits — pools, sheds, decks, fences — you only need a site plan.
+For most residential permits, pools, sheds, decks, and fences, you only need a site plan.
 Floor plans are typically required for new construction and significant renovations.

 A licensed land surveyor prepares a survey.
 It establishes the legal boundaries of your property through field measurements.
 A survey is a legal document that establishes the location of your property lines.